XQueryInstitute/Course-Materials/exercises/exercise-1.md

 ##August Practice Exercises

 My son Theodore loves to speak Pig Latin.
 He can speak it really fast, making it difficult for my wife and I to follow him.
 Wouldn't it be helpful to have a Pig Latin interpreter, I thought?
-So let's write a basic parser in XQuery this month.
+So let's write a basic parser for Pig Latin in XQuery this month.

-The rules for [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin) are relatively simple, though different dialects exist, as we shall see.
+The rules for [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin) are relatively simple though different dialects exist, as we shall see.
 Let's take the simplest dialect first.
-Basically, to turn an English word into an equivalent word in Pig Latin you take the first consonant off the front of the word, and it to the end, and then add "ay."
-If your word already starts with a consonant, then just add "ay" to the end.
+Basically, to turn any English word into an equivalent word in Pig Latin you take the first consonant off the front of the word, add it to the end, and then add "ay."
+If your word already starts with a vowel, then just add "ay" to the end.
 Thus, "Hello" becomes "Ellohay."
 "I" becomes "Iay."

 ###Exercise #1